Arizona Library Science Degree Programs

 Fact Checked

-There are plenty of opportunities for librarians and for those pursuing education in librarianship.
 There are over 40 public libraries just in Tuscon and Phoenix Arizona and numerous libraries among public schools and universities.
 Additionally, all library and information science programs in the state are offered by the University of Arizona and they offer multiple bachelor’s degrees in information science, a master’s in library and information science, and a Ph.D. program in information science.

 All degrees from the University of Arizona include an internship, valuable contacts with local and national businesses and organizations, and one-on-one communication with an experienced faculty.
 Their information science programs are well funded with state-of-the-art technologies and opportunities for research and technology advances within the school and the area surrounding the university.
 To learn more about the programs in library and information science keep reading.